Risper8/NLP-Projects/README.md

 Aim: To develop a chatbot that informs users about the most probable diseases and symptoms based on their conversation, aiding in early awareness and decision-making.

 Technologies: Python, Pytorch, sentence transformers, and chromadb.

+**3. Medical Note Extraction**

+Overview: Extracting key patient information from unstructured clinical notes.

+Aim: To develop a model that organizes clinical notes into well-structured medical records in JSON format.

+Technologies: Python, Pytorch, transformers, and VertexAI.